swtools/WOFpy/readme.txt

 Tip: In the folder tree view in Windows Explorer, hold down the shift key and right-click on a folder to see the option for opening a command window in that folder.
 4. In your command window you should see a message that says "* Running on http://127.0.0.1:5000/".
 Congratulations, your development server is operational!
 5. You may now visit http://127.0.0.1:8080 with your web browser.
 Other URLS to visit include:
         - /GetSite?siteCode=XXX,YYY
         - /GetSiteInfo?siteCode=XXX
         - /GetVariableInfo?varCode=ABC
         - /GetValues?siteCode=XXX&varCode=ABC&startDateTime=2010-01-01:12:00&endDateTime=2010-02-01-01:12:00

 To Make a New DAO:
 1. Create a new folder in /daos to put all your dao code.
-2. Write a new DAO class based on BaseDao in base_dao.py.
-The methods should return objects as defined in base_models.py
+2. Write a new DAO class based on wof.dao.BaseDao; the methods should return objects as defined in wof.models
-3. Write a new config file as those found in /config
+3. Write a new config file as those found in the examples, they are named *_config.cfg (e.g. examples/swis/swis_config.cfg)
-4. Write a new runserver script (see runserver_flask.py as an example) to use the new DAO you implemented.
+4. Write a new runserver script (see the files named runserver_*.py in the examples) to use the new DAO you implemented.